 I-1.
-Please report number of instructional faculty members in each category for Fall 2004.
-Include faculty who are on your institution's payroll on the census date your institution uses for IPEDS/AAUP.
+Please report number of instructional faculty members in each category for Fall 2005.
+Include faculty who are on your institution's payroll on the census date your institution uses for IPEDS/AAUP

 The following definition of instructional faculty is used by the American Association of University Professors (AAUP) in its annual Faculty Compensation Survey.
 Instructional Faculty is defined as those members of the instructional-research staff whose major regular assignment is instruction, including those with released time for research.
-Use the chart below to determine inclusions and exclusions:
+Use the chart below to determine inclusions and exclusions :

-- (a) instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows - (b) administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status - (c) other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status - (d) undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like

-- (e) faculty on sabbatical or leave with pay - (f) faculty on leave without pay - (g) replacement faculty for faculty on sabbatical leave or leave with pay
+Full-time Part-time (a) instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows Exclude Include only if they teach one or more non-clinical credit courses (b) administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status Exclude Include only if they teach one or more non-clinical credit courses (c) other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Include (d) undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like Exclude Exclude (e) faculty on sabbatical or leave with pay Include Exclude (f) faculty on leave without pay Exclude Exclude (g) replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include